 There is a solution that will help those who are left without their precious supplies or their reliable bug out bags, and it’s called caching.
 The caching concept is not new and until a few years ago it was just a matter of caching a firearm for protection.
 You would hide a gun on your property and use it in case of emergency.

 Things have evolved since then and although many are reluctant of the idea of spending hard-earned money on a firearm just to hide it in a secure location, there are those who know better and have brought caching to another level.

-In an article published a few days ago, I’ve also included my bug out timeline and there were some curious about what a caching point is and how would it serve a prepper.
+In an article published a few days ago, I’ve also included my bug out timeline.
+There were some people asking about what a caching point is and how would it serve a prepper.

 I must first tell you that this is not something new, something invented by us, the ‘crazy preppers’.
-In fact, caching dates since the time of the cavemen and it was pretty simple back then: one would need to secretly hide provisions or supplies for use at a later time.
+In fact, caching dates since the time of the cavemen.
+It was pretty simple back then: one would need to secretly hide provisions or supplies for use at a later time.
 Things were simple back then and they should be kept simple even today.

-Caches can be as simple as two bottles of water, a few rations of pemmican and a handgun or they can occupy an entire warehouse (if you have that kind of money).
+Caches can be as simple as two bottles of water, a few rations of pemmican and a handgun.
+In some cases, they can occupy an entire warehouse (if you have that kind of money).
 The size of the cache depends entirely on its purpose, your ability to properly secure it and of course, on your budget.
 You can imagine that the concept of saving emergency supplies for later use does not work if those supplies are either stolen or eaten prior to their retrieval.

 When planning to cache supplies for your bug out route or for any emergency situation, you have to consider the following aspects: preparation, security and accessibility.